Japan (Day 7) – Marunouchi, Sony Building & Odaiba

 Giant ferris wheel at Palette Town in Odaiba, Tokyo

 We could also see the giant ferris wheel at palette town in the distance.
-It stands at a massive 115 meters and is one of the world’s largest ferris wheels.
-As it turns, it lights up in a series of colorful patterns as seen in the following video.
+It stands at a massive 115 metres and is one of the world’s largest ferris wheels.
+As it turns, it lights up in a series of colourful patterns as seen in the following video.

 We were contemplating whether to take a ride on the ferris wheel.
 We didn’t because it was getting really late!
 It was just as well; I found out much later that the rides had already stopped for the day.